 6. Can Consuming Labetalol in Pregnancy Cause Low Birth Weight?

-It is quite complicated a question to affirm.
 Many of the studies that were conducted on expectant mothers found no evidence that taking labetalol during pregnancy increased the risk of low birth weight in the baby.
-More studies are required to absolutely confirm that the use of labetalol during pregnancy does not cause low birth weight in the baby.
+It is high blood pressure that causes less birth weight and not labetalol.

 7. Can Taking Labetalol Cause other Health Problems in the Newborn Child?